 For men and women who want to reverse the effects of hair loss, we offer both surgical and nonsurgical options for hair restoration at our Atlanta practice.
 Hair transplant is a time-tested method for using your own hair to fill in areas of thinning or baldness.
 Over time, transplanted hair grows just like natural hair.

 Our nonsurgical option, platelet-rich plasma therapy, or PRP, uses an extract derived from your own blood platelets to encourage follicular activity.
 If you’d like fuller, thicker hair, PRP therapy or a hair transplant from our board-certified dermatologists can help you restore your natural hair and regain your self-confidence.

-To learn more about what hair restoration can do for you, request a consultation with Richard L. Sturm, M.D. of Peachtree Dermatology Associates online.
+To learn more about what hair restoration can do for you, request a consultation.
 Or give us a call at (404) 355-1919.

 Follicular unit transplantation, or FUT, is sometimes called the “strip method” of hair restoration.
 Although different hair restoration options have come and gone, FUT has long provided consistently pleasing results and is appropriate for a wide variety of patients.